-American consumer debt has reached $13.86 trillion, including mortgages, car loans, credit cards and student loans according to the New York Federal Reserve.
+American consumer debt has reached $14.35 trillion, including mortgages, car loans, credit cards and student loans, according to the New York Federal Reserve.
 Some Americans are unable to manage the thousands of dollars of debt that they have, forcing them to explore other options rather than trying to chip away at an ever-growing mountain.

 Taking out a debt consolidation loan may help put you on a faster track to total payoff, especially if you have significant credit card debt.
 Credit cards don’t have a set timeline for completely paying off a balance.
 A consolidation loan, on the other hand, has fixed payments every month with a clear beginning and end to the loan.

-When you consolidate your debt, you no longer have to worry about multiple due dates each month because you only have one payment.
-Furthermore, the payment is the same each month, so you know exactly how much to set aside.
+When you consolidate debt, you no longer have to worry about multiple due dates each month because you only have one payment.
+Furthermore, the payment is the same amount each month, so you know exactly how much money to set aside.

-According to the Bureau of Consumer Financial Protection, the average credit card interest rate in 2018 was 18.7%.
-Meanwhile, personal loans typically come with lower interest rates — an average of 10.07% APR.
-Of course, rates vary depending on your credit score, the loan amount and term length, but you’re likely to get a lower interest rate than what you’re currently paying on your credit card.
+The average credit card interest rate is around 16.03 percent.
+Meanwhile, personal loans typically average around 11.88 percent.
+Of course, rates vary depending on your credit score, the loan amount and term length, but you’re likely to get a lower interest rate with a debt consolidation loan than what you’re currently paying on your credit card.

 Use a personal loan to pay off your debt, and you’ll know exactly how much is due each month and when your very last payment will be.
 Make only the minimum with a high interest credit card, and it could be years before you pay it off in full.